angular/angular/aio/aio-builds-setup/docs/overview--scripts-and-commands.md

 - `travis-preverify-pr.sh`
   Can be used for "preverifying" a PR before uploading the artifacts to the server.
-It checks that the author of the PR a member of one of the specified GitHub teams and therefore allowed to upload build artifacts.
+It checks that the author of the PR is a member of one of the specified GitHub teams and therefore allowed to upload build artifacts.
 This is useful for CI integration.
 See [here](misc--integrate-with-ci.md) for more info.

 ## Commands